cmayron/Legal-Calculus/README.md

 It provides **structured refusal**, **transparent traces**, and **procedural clarity**, not legal consequence.

 LCES is a **discipline of boundaries**, not a system of law.
 ---
+# **Unified Governance Layer — GateZero™ / GateDelta™ / GateSigma™**

+LCES defines a procedural‑literacy architecture.

+It does not assert legal authority, forensic causation, cognitive insight, or adjudicative sufficiency.

+Its governance surfaces enforce **structural boundaries**, not legal guarantees.

+LCES preserves **interaction artifacts** — prompts, retrieval sets, constraints, tool calls, and transformations — without claiming that these artifacts represent cognition, reasoning, or the true causal mechanism of any AI‑mediated outcome.

+The Governance Layer consists of three coordinated admissibility surfaces:

+- **GateZero™** — defines the boundary
+- **GateDelta™** — proves the boundary held
+- **GateSigma™** — records what occurred when the boundary did not apply

+Together they ensure that no system and no chain may produce an inadmissible state.

+---

+# **GateZero™ — System‑Level Boundary Surface**

+GateZero™ governs the admissibility of every individual system step.

+No system may execute an action, transformation, inference, or continuation unless the required preconditions are met.

+GateZero does **not** certify correctness, legality, or compliance.

+It defines the conditions under which the system **must not proceed**.

+### **GateZero enforces:**

+- **Admissible Action** — The step must fall within the system’s assigned authority.
+- **Authorized Transformation** — Transformations must be permitted by Kernel, Edition, Mode, and Role constraints.
+- **Valid Posture Transition** — Posture shifts must remain constitutionally compatible.
+- **Authority Envelope Compliance** — The system may not exceed its jurisdiction.
+- **Continuation Boundary** — The system may not emit a continuation that would violate downstream constraints.

+GateZero™ is the constitutional governor of system‑level behavior.

+Nothing executes without passing GateZero.

+---

+# **GateDelta™ — System‑Level Refusal‑Proof Surface**

+GateDelta™ records refusal events triggered by GateZero.

+It documents the enforcement of boundaries — the failed condition, the triggering factor, and the consequence prevented from binding.

+GateDelta does **not** assert correctness, causation, admissibility, or legal sufficiency.

+It provides **proof of refusal**, not proof of reasoning.

+### **GateDelta records:**

+- invalid or insufficient authority
+- scope drift or role mismatch
+- expired, missing, or unverifiable evidence
+- broken or ambiguous custody
+- impermissible downstream consequence

+GateDelta™ ensures that refusal is explicit, inspectable, and serialized.

+---

+# **GateSigma™ — System‑of‑Systems Trace Surface**

+GateSigma™ governs the admissibility of chained outcomes across multiple GateZero‑governed systems.

+Individually admissible steps must not combine into a collectively inadmissible outcome.

+GateSigma records **what occurred when the system proceeded** — interaction artifacts, not cognition or causation.

+It is a reconstructable trace, not a forensic chain of cause.

+### **GateSigma enforces:**

+- **Cross‑System Consistency** — Semantic and procedural coherence across systems.
+- **Cumulative Authority** — Total authority exercised across the chain must remain within bounds.
+- **Emergent Risk Control** — Multi‑hop transformations must not accumulate impermissible risk.
+- **Cross‑Boundary Posture Validity** — Posture transitions across systems must remain compatible.
+- **Continuation Reachability** — The final state must be structurally reachable from the initial state.

+GateSigma™ is the constitutional governor of system‑of‑systems behavior.

+No chain may finalize an outcome without passing GateSigma.

+---

+# **LCES Governance Doctrine**

+LCES does not assert that its records are legally sufficient, admissible, or determinative.

+It provides:

+- structured refusal
+- transparent traces
+- procedural clarity

+It is not a governance engine, litigation engine, or system of legal consequence.

+LCES is a **discipline of boundaries**, not a system of law.

+---
 # **Surface I — Preconditions for Governance**